Kronprinsessegade 20: Alfred Hage

+In 1849, Hage moved to the fourth-floor apartment in the now demolished building at Rorvegade 2.
+His later homes were at Ny Kongensgade 6, Bredgade 45 and the Harsdorff House on Kongens Nytorv.

+1850s

-The lawyer and politician C. C. W. Liebe (1820-1900) was a resident in 1850.
+The lawyer and politician Carl Christian Vilhelm Liebe (1820–1900) was a resident in 1850.

+The Swedish embassy was located in the building in the 1850s.
+The Swedish envoy Elias Lagerheim and legation secretary E. Piper were both residents of the building in 1856.

+Julius Blom

-The building was in 1860 acquired by master carpenter and director of the Copenhagen Fire Department Julius Blom.
-His father Thomas Blom had together with his brothers and mother as Bloms Enke & Sønner in the beginning of the century constructed the nearby buildings at the corner of Kronprinsessegade and Dronningens Tværgade.
+In the 1860s the building was acquired by master carpenter and director of the Copenhagen Fire Department Julius Blom.
+Blom's father Thomas Blom had, back in the beginning of the century, together with his brothers and mother, as Bloms Enke & Sønner, constructed the nearby buildings at the corner of Kronprinsessegade and Dronningens Tværgade.
 He owned the property until his death in 1900.